-We expect the combination of Sierra Wireless and Wavecom will create a global leader that will be uniquely positioned to benefit from the anticipated growth in the wireless mobile computing and M2M markets.
-We expect the acquisition to significantly expand our position in the global M2M market, broaden our product offerings and increase our scale and capabilities in Europe and Asia.
+We believe that the result of the combination of Sierra Wireless and Wavecom is a global leader that is uniquely positioned to benefit from the anticipated growth in the wireless mobile computing and M2M markets.
+The acquisition has significantly expanded our position in the global M2M market, broadened our product offerings and increased our scale and capabilities in Europe and Asia.